 We are living in a time where more and more people are making video calls.
 But how do you video call someone who is deaf/hard of hearing?
 Is that even possible?

 There are so many tools and platforms out there you can use for video calls.
 But for all their fancy gadgets and quirky features, there are still some best practices that you need to follow to make it easier for the rest of us.

 Bear in mind that it will vary for everyone and is dependent on many factors, such as whether it’s someone who is mild or profoundly deaf, whether it’s via sign language or oral spoken language, etc.

 But this post can clarify it for you.

 …or you can read the transcript below instead.

-How do you take and make video calls with people who are d/Deaf or hard of hearing?
+How do you take and make video calls with people who are deaf or hard of hearing?

 So many people are doing that now, video calls and conference calls, and it’s a great thing to have, it’s a great tool, we all love it.